ISO 17025: A Comprehensive Guide for Labs

 Structural Requirements For ISO 17025

-• Legal setup: The lab must be a legal entity or a part of a legal entity, which is responsible for its testing and calibration activities.
+There must be evidence of a person who has management responsibility for your laboratory.
+Your lab must also be a legal entity, or part of a legal entity, that is responsible for its testing and calibration activities.
+Additionally, your lab must define a range of activities and document procedures accordingly.

 Resource Requirements For ISO 17025